UKPLab/CARE/README.md

 __Note:__ If you change anything on the structure, also update the architecture files!

-### Architecture of the Content Server

-For an overview of the complete architecture, see ./docs/architecture.drawio\

 ![architecture_content_server](docs/architecture.png)

 ### Architecture of the NLP Server